 People need to move.
 Leases end, homes are bought and sold, and businesses have to relocate.
 Although it’s much preferred that people and companies move for positive reasons when the economy is booming, this year has also brought some harsher and more negative circumstances.
+However, since some moves are unavoidable, movers are an essential service.

 The coronavirus pandemic has brought an unfortunate economic downturn, and many individuals and businesses have had to downsize.
 Many others, though, have been seeking more space—and fresh space—after months of lockdown.
 Despite the severity of the pandemic, it just hasn’t been feasible for everyone to stay put.
 Because of this, the moving industry has been deemed an essential service.